deysandip301/BookInterface/README.md

 ## Features

 The application provides a command-line menu to perform the following operations based on the dataset:

 * Count the total number of books written by a specific author.
 * Display a list of all unique authors in the dataset.
 * List the names of all books written by a specific author.
 * List all books that have a specific user rating.
 * List the names and prices of all books by a specific author.
+* **NEW:** List unique book titles by an author (eliminates duplicates from different years).
+* **NEW:** List unique books with a specific rating (eliminates duplicates from different years).

+### Handling Duplicate Books

+The dataset contains books that appeared as bestsellers in multiple years.
+The application now provides both regular search functionality and unique search options:

+* **Regular searches** (options 3-5): Show all book entries, including duplicates from different years
+* **Unique searches** (options 6-7): Show only one entry per unique book (title + author combination), selecting the most recent year when duplicates exist

+This enhancement addresses the real-world scenario where popular books remain bestsellers across multiple years.